Abstract

 NM

-Functional mapping-guided resection of low-grade gliomas in eloquent areas of the brain: improvement of long-term survival.
-Clinical article
+, et al. Functional mapping-guided resection of low-grade gliomas in eloquent areas of the brain: improvement of long-term survival.
+Clinical article.

 J Neurosurg